-1 Either click on the list icon that appears to the right of the list header and footer:

-Or right-click in the list body and select Utilities/ Configure list... from the contextual menu

-2 The columns customization pane displays.
-The following example is the the list of columns for the Portfolio Items (amPortfolio) list
+- 1. Either click on the list icon that appears to the right of the list header and footer: Or right-click in the list body and select Utilities/ Configure list... from the contextual menu - 2.
+The columns customization pane displays.
+The following example is the the list of columns for the Portfolio Items (amPortfolio) list:

 List of portfolio items

-3
+I .

-Save Restore defaults Cano cel
+Save Restore defaults Cance

-Available Columns Asset tag(Asset) Brand(Asset.Model) User(Asset.Model) User(Asset.Model) User(Asset.Model) User(Asset.Model) Code CPU version(Computer) CPU type(Computer) CPU type(Computer) Memory(Computer) Installation folder Full name Location Selected Columns Model Asset tag(Asset) Quantify Symbol(Model.UseUnit) •
+Available Columns Asset tag(Asset) Brand(Asset Model) Name(Asset Model) User(Asset and Code CPU version(Computer) CPU specif(Computer) CPU specif(Computer) Memory(Computer) Memory(Computer) Installation folder Full name Location + Selected Columns Model Asset tag(Asset) Quantity Symbol(Model.UseUnit)

-Save Restore defaults Cano cel ۰ ــــــــــــــــــــــــــــــــــــ -
+Save Restore defaults Cancel

-Use the arrow buttons in the middle to transfer columns to and from the the lists of Available Columns and Selected Columns (displayed).
+Use the arrow buttons in the middle to transfer columns to and from the lists of Available Columns and Selected Columns (displayed).